It was my daughter’s bat mitzvah last week.

 This is what I most wanted Ruby to know on her bat mitzvah—and it’s really what I want all women to know.

-I talked to Ruby about being a powerful woman, and the 5 things it takes to be a powerful woman in this world.
+I talked to Ruby about being a powerful woman, and the five things it takes to be a powerful woman in this world.

 Here it is:

-This past Monday night, the four of us were sitting down for dinner and we were chatting about the Bat Mitzvah.
+This past Monday night, the four of us were sitting down for dinner and we were chatting about the bat mitzvah.
 We were going over the details and what still needed to be done.
-I mentioned I still needed to write what I was going to say during this service.
+I mentioned I still needed to write what I was going to say during the service.